bernedom/bernedom.github.io/_posts/2020-05-07-design-by-contract-en.md

 ### Polymorphism

-The [Liskov substitution princliple](https://en.wikipedia.org/wiki/Behavioral_subtyping) states that child-classes may work in a more loose context than their parents, but they have to ensure the same post-conditions.
+The [Liskov substitution principle](https://en.wikipedia.org/wiki/Behavioral_subtyping) states that child-classes may work in a more loose context than their parents, but they have to ensure the same post-conditions.
 Formulated as Contracts the following rules apply:

-* **Preconditions** for methods are allowed to be softer, but most not be strengthened
+* **Preconditions** for methods are allowed to be softer, but must not be strengthened
-* **Postconditions** are allowed to be stronger, but must not be weakened
+* **Post-conditions** are allowed to be stronger, but must not be weakened
 * **Invariants** are kept as is